mgracer7795/dsc-capstone-project-v2-3/README.md

     * Links to the final notebook and presentation
        * As a reminder, the Markdown notation for a link is `[link text](/path/to/file)`
     * Reproduction instructions (or a link to them)

+## Grading

+***To pass this project, you must pass each rubric objective.*** The project rubric objectives for Capstone are:

+1. Attention to Detail
+2. Project Motivation
+3. Independent Learning
+4. Reproducibility

+### Attention to Detail

+Once again, the Attention to Detail standard has increased. ***In Capstone, you need to complete 100% (10 out of 10) or more of the checklist elements in order to pass the Attention to Detail objective.***

+**NOTE THAT THE PASSING BAR IS HIGHER IN CAPSTONE THAN IT WAS IN PHASE 4!**

+#### Exceeds Objective

+In addition to completing 100% of the checklist items, goes above and beyond to create a compelling, accessible repository

+> Some things to consider doing are running a spell-checker to ensure you don't have typos, adding a description to the repository, using Markdown extensively in the README to create a skim-able document, etc.

+> You can also look at the [GitHub tips for post-graduation](https://docs.google.com/document/d/1cT13597jlbiVgKUFyhGC7_QFUrLQUfZViRu8kD_ErAA/edit?usp=sharing) doc (which your career coach will be sending you soon!) to find more examples of enhancements

+#### Meets Objective (Passing Bar)

+100% of the project checklist items are complete

+#### Approaching Objective

+90% of the project checklist items are complete

+#### Does Not Meet Objective

+80% of the project checklist items are complete

+### Project Motivation

+The passing bar for this element will be communicated in the **elevator pitch** portion of the README, immediately after the project title.
+The elevator pitch should:

+* Describe the **data** used in the model
+   * This does *not* mean that you should list out every single column name and data type.
+Instead, describe the data generally.
+* Identify the **target**
+   * What are you predicting?
+* Communicate the **rationale** for predicting this target with this data
+   * This can be very brief.
+The goal is to avoid a "so what?" response
+* Evaluate the final model's **performance**

+Here are some examples of elevator pitches, which include all of the required elements:

+> Searching for skincare products can be overwhelming, since there are so many options and skincare needs vary so much from person to person.
+This project uses product and review data scraped from SkinStore.com to make personalized recommendations to a new user based on their skin type, skin problems, and the types of products they're looking for.
+Using the `surprise` Python package, the final machine learning model has an RMSE of 0.96, meaning that it is able to predict the star rating (out of 5) within 1 star for a given product and user.

+> Taxi drivers in New York City have the flexibility to choose when and where to start their workdays, but the best time and location varies.
+This project uses data about taxi trips from the NYC Open Data portal as well as weather and CitiBike data to forecast demand for taxi pickups across different neighborhoods.
+The model is able to explain about 70% of the variance in demand and would be especially useful for a taxi company to orchestrate their distribution of resources.

+**Note:** There is NO threshold for model performance you are required to meet.
+So long as you explain what you tried and properly evaluate the outcome, it's fine to have a model with poor performance.
+We recognize that your time is limited during Capstone and we want you to focus more on the process and communication, not worrying about model performance.

+#### Exceeds Objective

+Weaves a clear narrative throughout the project explaining the scope, methods, and specific use cases for the final model

+#### Meets Objective (Passing Bar)

+Describes data, identifies a target, and communicates the rationale for predicting the target with this data and an evaluation of the final model's performance

+#### Approaching Objective

+Does not adequately explain why these features allow you to predict this target, why this target is useful to predict, or how well the project performs

+#### Does Not Meet Objective

+Does not include an elevator pitch

+### Independent Learning

+Learning the specific content we teach in the Flatiron School Data Science program is important, but learning how to learn is even more important!
+This objective is asking you to flex that skill.

+The baseline requirement is that you do some domain research, rather than just diving into the dataset.
+Sometimes a clear understanding of the domain will help you collect a key feature or perform a key preprocessing step that will massively improve your model performance.
+Work smarter, not harder!

+#### Exceeds Objective

+Demonstrates a "deep dive" beyond the course content of the DS program, such as extensive domain knowledge or extensively using additional Python packages

+> Ideally, your notebook would teach your *instructor* something new about a domain or a technique!

+#### Meets Objective (Passing Bar)

+Cites at least one external source to demonstrate domain understanding of the project topic

+> The source is up to you.
+It can be an academic whitepaper, an industry publication, a newspaper article, or even just the Wikipedia page on a topic.

+#### Approaching Objective

+Cites at least one source, but it is not related to domain understanding or not incorporated into the project

+> For example, if you cite a blog post or StackOverflow comment because you reused their code snippet, that is not a sufficient citation.
+You need to cite something that demonstrates domain understanding and is used in some way to direct your decision-making.

+#### Does Not Meet Objective

+Does not cite any external sources

+### Reproducibility

+While you may explore additional forms of *deployment* such as creating an API or web app, the main way that Flatiron School DS projects are deployed is through a reproducible notebook on GitHub.

+The explanation of how to reproduce your analysis can either be directly in your README in the Repository Navigation section, or you can create a separate Markdown file and link it in the README.

+Be sure to describe the operating system used (including cloud systems such as Kaggle or Google Colab), the packages, and how to get the data.

+#### Exceeds Objective

+Writes a script so that reproducing the project is seamless on a designated platform

+> This can be a Python script or a terminal script.
+It might involve downloading images and moving them into subfolders, installing packages with `conda` or `pip`, etc.

+#### Meets Objective (Passing Bar)

+Incorporates the basic elements of a reproducible project: a description of software used + how to get the data

+> Ideally you would list the specific versions of packages used through an `environment.yml` or `requirements.txt` file.
+If you are using a platform like Kaggle, describe the additional `pip install` commands required beyond the base Kaggle environment.

+> If your data is proprietary or otherwise not accessible to someone trying to reproduce your analysis, make sure you explain this clearly.
+If possible, include a sample or anonymized version of the data in the repo.

+#### Approaching Objective

+Attempts to describe how to reproduce the project, but elements are missing or not understandable

+#### Does Not Meet Objective

+Does not describe how to reproduce the project

+## Getting Started

+Please start by reviewing the contents of this project description.
+If you have any questions, please ask your instructor ASAP.

+To get started with project development, create a new repository on GitHub.
+For this project, we recommend that you do not fork the template repository, but rather that you make a new repository from scratch, starting by going to [github.com/new](https://github.com/new).

+## Summary

+This is your final project in the DS program, the "crown jewel" of your portfolio.
+Let's do this!